pyeventsourcing/esdbclient/README.md

 This idempotent behaviour depends on the `id` attribute of the `NewEvent` class.
 This attribute, by default, is assigned a new and unique version-4 UUID when an instance of `NewEvent` is constructed.
 The `id` argument can be used when constructing `NewEvent` objects to set the value of this attribute.
-See the Notes section for more information about the `NewEvent` class.

 ### Read stream events

 The `read_stream_events()` method can be used to get events that have been appended to a stream.
 This method returns a Python `tuple` of recorded event objects.
 The recorded event objects are instances of the `RecordedEvent` class.
-See the Notes section below for details of the `RecordedEvent` class.

 This method has one required argument, `stream_name`.